Selling at a Property Auction

 Although property auctions have historically been used for sales of repossessed homes, they are growing in popularity amongst vendors of all kinds of properties looking for quick sales.
 The types of property that generally sell well at auction include:

-1. Selling property at auction - Set a guide price
+1. Selling property at auction - Instruction and Guide Price

 2. Selling property at auction - Market your property

-The auction house will produce two versions of the property catalogue – one online to be sent via email and a print version, too.
-The catalogue details every lot that will be offered in the auction house’s next sale, with colour photographs of each property.
-It will be circulated to thousands of people, including adjacent occupiers, local agents, local developers, builders, and property companies, as well as individuals who have previously expressed an interest in similar properties for sale.
+As well as appearing on all the major property portals, details of your property will be circulated to thousands of people, including adjacent occupiers, local agents, local developers, builders, and property companies, as well as individuals who have previously expressed an interest in similar properties for sale.

 3. Selling at a property auction - Get your paperwork in order